Homicide: Lawful excuse

 The availability of defenses to a criminal charge following a homicide may affect the homicide rate.
 For example, it has been suggested that the availability of "stand your ground" defense has resulted in an increase in the homicide rate in U.S. jurisdictions that recognize the defense, including Florida.

 By state actors

-Killings by government agents may be considered lawful or unlawful according to:
+Homicides committed by state actors may be considered lawful or unlawful according to: